 - Known for combining legal theory with New Zealand’s unique legal landscape.

-Becoming a Lawyer in New Zealand
+How to Become a Lawyer in New Zealand

 Like elsewhere, becoming a lawyer in New Zealand follows a structured and rigorous process.

-Secondary School
+Secondary School Preparation

+Students must perform well academically to be accepted into university law courses, so their secondary school results must be strong.
 Students are encouraged to focus particularly on subjects that promote critical thinking and communication, such as English, history, and social studies.

-Bachelor of Laws
+Bachelor of Laws (LLB)

-As students approach the end of their LLB, they'll be presented with more opportunities for specialisation through their class selection.
+Once they finish secondary school, students can apply to university to study a Bachelor of Laws (LLB), which usually takes four years of full-time study.
+The LLB curriculum covers the core areas for study within New Zealand's legal system like contract law, criminal law, and constitutional law.
+As students approach the end of their LLB, they'll have more opportunities for specialisation through their class selection.
 These areas of specialisation typically include corporate law, criminal law, and environmental law.

-Professional Legal Studies Course
+Professional Legal Studies Course (PLSC)

+When a student completes their LLB, they are not fully qualified to practice law.
+They must complete the Professional Legal Studies Course (PLSC).
 Unlike elsewhere in the world, where the Bar or a similar test or academic qualification is required, New Zealand prefers a more vocational program.
 The PLSC teaches practical skills like legal research, client interviewing, document drafting, and courtroom advocacy.

 Admission to the High Court of New Zealand